Tyrn/wei/the-insider-en.typ

 a sack  and raced  to Kissur  with this ransom.
 And he  also gave Khanalai's sword to Kissur."

-     Ashidan paused and said,  "I also met Khanalai's son there - we were of the same age and the lad was quite gifted.
+     Ashidan paused and said,  "I also met Khanalai's son there---we were of the same age and the lad was quite gifted.
 I  think that Khanalai took mercy on  me because  of him.
 He asked me once, "What if Kissur gets a hold  of my son?
 Do you think he will let him live like I let you?"